MaksimZinovev/obsidian-km-testing-kit/readme.md

 ## Usage <a name = "usage"></a>

 Some hotkeys to get started.
 All commands in Obsidian can be accessed from command palette.
-Hotkeys can be customized by navigating to Settings (icon in the bottom left corner) > Hotkeys (Mac OS:).
+Hotkeys can be customized by navigating to Settings (icon in the bottom left corner) > Hotkeys (below are Mac OS examples).

 > Cmd + O - open quick switcher (dialog window with fuzzy search across all files in your vault)